-- 2.3 "Disciplinary body" is a unit created to deal with disciplinary matters as constituted in terms of the disciplinary provisions of the SAMLA Memorandum of Incorporation; - 2.4 "Healthcare Practitioner" means any person registered in terms of the applicable legislation governing his or her profession and practicing in the area of medico - legal work; - 2.5 "Medico Legal" means conduct involving or relating to all areas where healthcare and law interact; - 2.6 "Medico Legal Practitioner" is an amalgam of healthcare-, legal- and aligned practitioners and other stakeholders, who pool their expertise, knowledge and experience within their areas of expertise, in furthering the cause of justice in both litigation and mediation, where healthcare and law interact; - 2.7 "Medico Legal work" means the generic term used by medico legal practitioners to describe a field of practice where the healthcare practitioners work with legal practitioners to resolve medical disputes and to further the cause of justice; - 2.8 "Medico Legal Ethics" applies to medico-legal practitioners who commit themselves to the ethical behaviour in not only of their own professional codes of conduct but also to this code of conduct designed for medico - legal work.
-This code however, remains subject to the codes of conduct established by the professional bodies to whom the respective medico-legal practitioners belong;
+- 2.3 "Disciplinary body" is a unit created to deal with disciplinary matters as constituted in terms of the disciplinary provisions of the SAMLA Memorandum of Incorporation; - 2.4 "Healthcare Practitioner" means any person registered in terms of the applicable legislation governing his or her profession and practicing in the area of medico - legal work; - 2.5 "Medico Legal" means conduct involving or relating to all areas where healthcare and law interact; - 2.6 "Medico Legal Ethics" applies to medico-legal practitioners who commit themselves to the ethical behaviour in not only of their own professional codes of conduct but also to this code of conduct designed for medico - legal work.
+This code however, remains subject to the Codes of conduct established by the professional bodies to whom the respective medico-legal practitioners belong; - 2.7 "Medico Legal Practitioner" is an amalgam of healthcare and legal practitioners who pool their expertise, knowledge and experience within their areas of expertise in furthering the cause of justice in both litigation and mediation where healthcare and law interact; - 2.8 "Medico Legal work" means the generic term used by medico legal practitioners to describe a field of practice where the healthcare practitioners work with legal practitioners to resolve medical disputes and to further the cause of justice; - 2.9 "Member" means a member of the South African Medico Legal Association ("SAMLA");

-- 2.9 "Member" means a member of the South African Medico Legal Association ("SAMLA"); - 2.10 "Register" when used as a noun, means a register kept in terms of this Code; - 2.11 "Rule" means rules made under this Code; - 2.12 "SAMLA" means the South African Medico Legal Association; - 2.13 "This Code" includes the rules issued under this Code; - 2.14 "Unprofessional conduct" means improper or disgraceful or dishonourable or unworthy conduct when medico - legal practitioners engage in medicolegal work.
+- 2.10 "Register" when used as a noun, means a register kept in terms of this Code; - 2.11 "Rule" means rules made under this Code; - 2.12 "SAMLA" means the South African Medico Legal Association; - 2.13 "This Code" includes the rules issued under this Code; - 2.14 "Unprofessional conduct" means improper or disgraceful or dishonourable or unworthy conduct when medico - legal practitioners engage in medicolegal work.